Assets finder

 - Search Application Media Directory (

-SearchApplicationMediaDirectory) — looks in the directory configured as Media directory on the General tab (and itsImages/andVideo/subfolders).
-Default: on. - Search Project File Media Directory (
+SearchApplicationMediaDirectory) — the Media directory set on the General tab, plus itsVideo/,Images/,Audio/, andModels/subfolders. - Search Project File Media Directory (

-SearchProjectFileMediaDirectory) — looks in aMedia/subfolder next to the project file.
-Useful for projects that ship with their own self-contained media bundle.
-Default: on. - Search Project File Root Directory (
+SearchProjectFileMediaDirectory) — aMedia/subfolder next to the project file.
+Useful for projects that keep their media in aMedia/folder alongside the.prj. - Search Project File Root Directory (

-SearchProjectFileRootDirectory) — looks in the project file's own folder.
-Catches the common case where media sits next to the.prj.
-Default: on. - Search Parent Directory Media Directory (
+SearchProjectFileRootDirectory) — the project file's own folder, plus itsImages/,Video/, andMedia/subfolders.
+Catches the common case where media sits next to the.prj. - Search Parent Directory Media Directory (

 Path Search and Replace (optional)